Skip to content ↓

 • Ensure coherence in learning so that mathematical concepts are introduced in a logical and progressive sequence, supporting long-term retention and mastery.

-• We will start the teaching of Mathematics in the Foundation Stage.
+• We will start the teaching of Mathematics in the Foundation Stage- which will be support through Mastering Number for Reception.
 The children will begin developing their knowledge and skills in ‘Mathematics` by focusing on developing a strong foundation in number skills, including counting, understanding numbers to 10, and exploring patterns and shapes through practical, engaging activities.

 • Displays / Working Walls – They will serve as reference points to support children's learning, encouraging independence and reinforcing key concepts.
 Working walls will be regularly updated to reflect current learning, enabling children to actively use them as a resource.